bazelbuild/bazel/FAQ.md

   * Avoid processes that use random numbers, in particular, dictionary traversal is randomized in many programming languages.

+TODO(bazel-team): maybe this should be part of the skylark docs instead.

 Do you have binary releases?
 ----------------------------